 “You’re bartering,” the captain laughed.
 “Over goat.
 How very Turkish of you.”

 I was confused about that until I remembered the age he’d come from.
+The Turks would have been the reference for Mediterranean haggling in Yellowbeard’s time.

 “I’m just engineering.
 I’d like to start rifling all five sets of guns at once.”